CleverRaven/Cataclysm-DDA/COMPILING.md

 #### 4. Open an editor that preserves line-endings

 Note: Wordpad should do.
-Or Notepadd++.
+Or Notepad++.

 #### 5. Open `C:\msys64\etc\pacman.conf` and change: